PashataDLG/Product-Rest-Api-TS/README.md

 ## Tutorial Information

 This REST API is built step-by-step following a YouTube tutorial.
-Special thanks to the creator for providing such helpful content.
+Special thanks to **Code With Antonio** for providing such helpful content.

 ## Technologies Used